vertica/spark-connector/README.md

 ### Set
 JDBC does not define a data type like [Vertica SET](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/SET.htm), thus it is represented as an array in Spark with its metadata containing `is_vertica_set:true`:
 - On load operations, arrays column's metadata will contains the above value if it is a set in Vertica.
-- On save operations, data will be written into Vertica.
-Because JDBC does not define a set type, unique elements are only check once Vertica start loading data from staging area.
+- On save operations, data will be written into Vertica as set if the array column's metadata contains `is_vertica_set:true`.
+Because JDBC does not define a set type, unique elements are only checked once Vertica start loading data from staging area.

 ### Row
 Not yet supported.